nirajchatri/Shoppurs-App/shoppursfrontend/APK_INSTALLATION_GUIDE.md

 1. **Check Internet Connection:**
    - Ensure your device has active internet
-   - Try opening a web browser and visiting http://192.168.29.96:3000
+   - Try opening a web browser and visiting https://app.shoppurs.in

 2. **Clear App Data:**
-   - Go to Settings > Apps > AnwarFood
+   - Go to Settings > Apps > shoppursFood
    - Tap "Storage" > "Clear Data"
    - Restart the app